LSG-hub/DJANGO-REACT/README.md

-# DJANGO
+# DJANGO-REACT
-This Repo contains basic DJANGO apps for reference
+This Repo contains basic DJANGO apps for backend and REACT for frontend.
+To refer this while building any project in the future